-Keywords: Silicon strip detector, Vertex detector, Tracking detector, Belle II two beamlines.
-The main collision energy in the center-of-mass system is 10.58 GeV on the $\Upsilon(4S)$ mass-resonance, which enables various physics programs based on the high statistics of B-mesons, τ -leptons, and D-mesons.
-Also, the asymmetric energy of the 7-GeV electron beam and 4-GeV positron beam is adopted for the time-dependent CP violation measurement.
-The target of SuperKEKB is to accumulate integrated luminosity of 50 ab-1 with peak luminosity of about 6×10^{35} cm-2s-1.
-In June 2021, SuperKEKB recorded the wolrd's highest instantaneous luminosity of 3.1×10^{34} cm-2s-1.
-The data accumulated
+Keywords: Silicon strip detector, Vertex detector, Tracking detector, Belle II damping ring, and main storage ring with the electron and positron beamlines.
+The Belle II detector is located at the interaction point (IP) of the two beamlines.
+The main collision energy in the center-of-mass system is 10.58 GeV on the $\Upsilon(4S)$ resonance, which enables various physics programs based on the large samples of B mesons, τ leptons, and D mesons.
+Also, the asymmetric energy of the 7 GeV electron beam and 4 GeV positron beam is adopted for time-dependent CP violation measurements.
+The target of SuperKEKB is to accumulate an integrated luminosity of 50 ab-1 with peak luminosity of about